-Mechanism(s) for/and potential impact (s) Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies possible.
+Activity Mechanism(s) for/and potential impact (s) Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies possible.
 A concern at Cardiff Barrage is that at times of low river there is 'competition' for the limited volume of water.
 Sufficient flow must be provided for the fish passage facility at all times, but in order to maintain bay level whilst also providing boat passage through the barrage via the locks, the allocation of water for fish passage is reduced (See also Barrage and sluice operations).
 Management: This activity is exempt from EA and NRW licensing when undertaken by a harbour authority for navigation purposes and is managed directly by the ports.
 At Cardiff Barrage, the water allocation arrangement is covered by an Agreement between NRW and CHA.
+Port waste management This activity includes the management of all waste materials generated by the port and ship generated waste taken from ships docking at the port This 'activity' is highly regulated with port waste management plans being a statutory requirement by the Maritime and Coastguard Agency.
+It is therefore a 'project' requiring an HRA under the Habitats Regulations rather than action under this Management Scheme.
 Mechanism: Accidental introduction of synthetic and non-synthetic materials.
 Potential impact: Ship generated wastes, such as litter and oil, into the estuary could potentially 1) Cause toxic contamination to birds, fish, benthos, 2) Damage to habitats through smothering and 3) Can have adverse effects on birds as a result of entanglement or ingestion.
 Location: Ports, harbours and waterways along the Severn Estuary.
 Key Concerns: Accidental introduction of hazardous wastes and litter with potential impacts on birds, marine wildlife and saltmarsh.
 There is currently no known significant impact on the features of the EMS from this activity.
 Management: The management of waste at ports occurs mainly outside the EMS and is highly regulated with waste plans for ship-generated waste being a statutory requirement by the Maritime and Coastguard Agency.
 The purpose of Port Waste Management Planning is to avoid and minimise marine pollution from ships.
-ABP (Cardiff), CHA, PoB, TBPC, NHC Relevant RA dept: Environment (waste), Planning, Critical infrastructure, Licenses and Permits, Operations (Harbour Master and Marina Manager).
-LAND MANAGEMENT ACTIVITIES Mechanism: Habitat removal, noise, visual presence, introduction of synthetic materials.
+ABP (Cardiff ), CHA, PoB, TBPC, NHC Relevant RA dept: Environment (waste), Planning, Critical infrastructure, Licenses and Permits, Operations (Harbour Master and Marina Manager).
+LAND MANAGEMENT ACTIVITIES Habitat creation and restoration This activity is undertaken by RAs and third parties with landholdings on or adjacent to the estuary or as part of Mechanism: Habitat removal, noise, visual presence, introduction of synthetic materials.
 Location: Potentially anywhere around the estuary where RAs or third parties have landholdings, or land is part of a strategic plan.
-MCC, NSC, SCC, SgDC, CC, NCC, NRW, EA, ABP, CHA, VoGCC, StDC impact (s) Mechanism: Accidental introduction of synthetic and non-synthetic materials.
-Potential impact: Ship generated wastes, such as litter and oil, into the estuary could potentially 1) Cause toxic contamination to birds, fish, benthos, 2) Damage to habitats through smothering and 3) Can have adverse effects on birds as a result of entanglement or ingestion.
-LAND MANAGEMENT Mechanism: Habitat removal, noise, visual presence, introduction of Impact (s)ManagementImpact (s)possible.
-A concern at Cardiff Barrage is that at times of low river there is 'competition' for the limited volume of water.
-Sufficient flow must be provided for the fish passage facility at all times, but in order to maintain bay level whilst also providing boat passage through the barrage via the locks, the allocation of water for fish passage is reduced (See also Barrage and sluice operations).Management: This activity is exempt from EA and NRW licensing when undertaken by a harbour authority for navigation purposes and is managed directly by the ports.Mechanism: Accidental introduction of synthetic and non-synthetic materials.Location: Ports, harbours and waterways along the Severn Estuary.Potential impact: Ship generated wastes, such as litter and oil, into the estuary could potentially 1) Cause toxic contamination to birds, fish, benthos, 2) Damage to habitats through smothering and 3) Can hava adverse effects on birds as a result of entanglement or ingestion.Location: Potential impact on the features of the EMS from this activity.Management or ingestion.Nanagement The management of waste at ports occurs mainly outside the EMS and is highly regulated with waste plans for ship-generated waste being a statutory requirement by the Maritime and Coastguard Agency.
-The purpose of Port Waste Management Planning is to avoid and minimise marine pollution from ships.LAND MANGEMENT ACTIVITESLocation: Potentially anywhere around the estuary where RAs or third parties have landholdings, or land
+MCC, NE, NSC, SCC, SgDC, CC, NCC, NRW, EA, ABP, CHA, VoGCC, StDC